bekk/aws-workshop/README.md

   }
   ```

+4. We also need to update our CloudFront configuration to support the custom domain name.
+First, we'll add our custom domain as an alias, then we'll update with our custom certificate:

+    ```terraform
+    resource "aws_cloudfront_distribution" "frontend" {
+        // Other properties ...

+        // Add an alias to the custom domain aliases = ["${local.id}.${data.aws_route53_zone.cloudlabs-aws-no.name}"]

+        // Modify the viewer_certificate block
+        viewer_certificate {
+          //cloudfront_default_certificate = true // <-- Remove this
+          acm_certificate_arn = aws_acm_certificate_validation.frontend.certificate_arn
+          ssl_support_method  = "sni-only"
+        }

+        // Other properties ...
+    }
+    ```

-4. Go to `https://<yourid42>.cloudlabs-aws.no` and verify that you get a successful response.
+5. Go to `https://<yourid42>.cloudlabs-aws.no` and verify that you get a successful response.
+The propagation of the certificate can take some time, but you can look at the status if you navigate to the CloudFront resource in the AWS console.

 ## Extra tasks